VITA-Group/4DGen/README.md

 - https://github.com/graphdeco-inria/diff-gaussian-rasterization
 - https://github.com/threestudio-project/threestudio

+## Our new work
+We release our new work [Diffusion4D: Fast Spatial-temporal Consistent 4D Generation via Video Diffusion Models](Diffusion4D: Fast Spatial-temporal Consistent 4D Generation via Video Diffusion Models).
+You can click project page to learn more detail.
+Thanks for your suppport.

 ## Citation
 If you find this repository/work helpful in your research, please consider citing the paper and starring the repo ⭐.